Data Privacy in 2019

 Data privacy became a major topic in 2018.
-On one hand, GDPR came into effect in Europe affecting organizations from all over the world.
-On the other hand, massive cases of data breaches and data misuse where reported leading to customer concerns and legislators proposing new privacy laws.
+On one hand, GDPR came into effect in Europe, affecting organizations from all over the world.
+On the other hand, massive cases of data breaches and data misuse were reported, leading to customer concerns and legislators proposing new privacy laws.

-2019 is expected to be a year in which organizations shift from considering privacy as a nice-to-have to a must-have.
-This shift will come in part from legislation but also from consumers demanding stronger data protection.
-Kristina Bergman, CEO of Integris Software Inc., predicts that in 2019 :
+2019 is expected to be a year in which organizations shift from considering privacy a nice-to-have to a must-have.
+This shift will arise from a combination of legislation and consumer demand.
+Kristina Bergman, CEO of Integris Software Inc., predicts that in 2019:

 - we will see the rise of the Chief Information Security Officer;